MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-base-09.md

 ## Overview

-In this tutorial, you will explore a few advanced input options for HoloLens 2, including the use of voice commands, panning gesture, and eye tracking.
+In this tutorial, you will learn how to create speech commands and how to control them globally.
+You will also learn how to control local speech commands that require the user to look at the object that controls the speech command.

 ## Objectives

+* Learn how to create speech commands
-* Trigger events using voice commands and keywords
+* Learn how to control speech commands globally and locally
-* Use tracked hands to pan textures and 3D objects with tracked hands
-* Leverage HoloLens 2 eye tracking capabilities to select objects

 ## Ensuring the Microphone capability is enabled